rjspencer/docs/theming.md

 text
 :	the text to be put inside the `<a>` tag *defaults to "Add To Cart"*

-audioid
+audioid (*required*)
-:	the ID of the audio you want to add to the user's cart *required*
+:	the ID of the audio you want to add to the user's cart

 class
 :	the class to assign to the `<a>` tag